Skip to main content

 2. Establish key performance indicators for critical elements and processes and evaluate through regular audits, inspections, performance metrics, employee feedback, incident analysis, and benchmarking against industry best practices.

-3. Identify gaps, weaknesses, and areas for improvement and prioritize plans to correct these areas.
+3. Identify gaps, weaknesses, and areas for improvement and prioritise plans to correct these areas.
 Conduct internal and external audits, management reviews, independent assessments, third-party certifications, and compliance checks against regulatory requirements.

 Insurance indemnity periods